You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 Why does this work?

-Sometimes kids don’t know how to get started.
-You’ve taken the pressure off of them by coming up with an idea and starting things.
-You have also made it a joint effort, so they don’t have to come up with the whole story by themselves.
+Sometimes, kids don’t know how to get started.
+By coming up with an idea and starting things, you’ve taken the pressure off them.
+You have also made it a joint effort, so they don’t have to develop the whole story alone.

-Shared writing also helps the kids who struggle with handwriting, poor mechanics, and obsessive about spelling.
+Shared writing also helps the kids who struggle with handwriting, poor mechanics, and are obsessed with spelling.
 They have someone who is writing it for them.
 They can let their ideas flow without the other stuff getting in the way

 2- Picture Prompts